ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 - This method requires microdata and a perturbation table (ptable) file.
 - The microdata and the ptable both need to be supplied as pandas dataframes or BigQuery tables.
 - The microdata must include a record key variable for cell key perturbation to be applied.
+- The specific ptable provided with the microdata you are working with needs to be used e.g. `ptable_census21` for census 2021

 ### Microdata and Record Keys